suprajaarthi/JS-Basics/README.md

 	- bcoz w/o "new" it refers to window obj which is {} empty obj so it gives undefined
 	- seperate instances of users are created

-This keyword
+**THIS KEYWORD **

 - this keyword either contains window object / whatever the global obj is
  	- in node global obj is {} empty obj
  	- or the object we have predefined
  - All regular function calls are window objects